erizocosmico/react-categorized-tag-input/README.md

   title: 'Title displayed on the category row',
   items: ['Array', 'With', 'Tags'],
   single: optional boolean.
 If is true the row will be treated as one-valued row.
 It does not have the option of adding new items to the category
   addNew: optional boolean.
-Explicity allow or dissalow for a category to receive new tags, from the user.
+Explicity allow or disallow for a category to receive new tags, from the user.
 }
 ```